ghuntley/ghuntley.github.io/_drafts/_posts/xamarin-application-semantic-versioning.md

 summary: ''
 layout: post
 ---
-One of the unique things about Xamarin is the ability to share a large chunk of code between all of the mobile platforms which provides an unique opportunity to version mobile applications as a complete unit.
+One of the unique things about Xamarin is the ability to share large chunks of code between all of the mobile platforms.
+This provides an unique opportunity to version mobile applications as a complete unit reglardless of the destination app store or mobile platform.

 A Xamarin application typically consists of a core library where all the business logic is stored and tiny per-platform library implementations of non-portable services (i.e. `CoreLocationService : ILocationService`) and finally the actual application's itself.

- The (Semantic Versioning (SemVer))[http://semver.org/] standard provides a way to express this
+This can be expressed using the (Semantic Versioning (SemVer))[http://semver.org/] standard as follows:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Here&#39;s my recommendations for SemVer / versioning <a href="https://twitter.com/hashtag/Xamarin?src=hash">#Xamarin</a>. applications. &gt;$owned-by-marketing.$pcl-change.$platform-change.$buildepoch&lt;</p>&mdash; Geoffrey Huntley (@GeoffreyHuntley) <a href="https://twitter.com/GeoffreyHuntley/status/785657050432798720">October 11, 2016</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Scheme

 MAJOR.MINOR.PATCH.META